BMorinDrifter/ue-jwt/README.md

 Simple Jwt code written in idiomatic Unreal Engine C++ for reading [Json Web Tokens](https://jwt.io/).
-Originally written for Superior when interactions with the latest Steamworks SDK caused problems with jwtcpp due to usage of exceptions to capture routine errors conditions.
+Originally written for Superior when interactions with the latest Steamworks SDK caused problems with jwtcpp due to usage of exceptions to capture routine error conditions.

-This library does not use C++ exceptions and leverages the existing code in Unreal Engine for working with Json to reduce code/memory bloat from pulling in another ecosystem.
+This library does not use C++ exceptions and leverages the existing code in Unreal Engine for working with Json and OpenSSL to reduce code/memory bloat from pulling in the dependency chain of another ecosystem.

 License
 -------